 Interns will be matched with community organizations whose missions address poverty in regional and national settings.
 Through these internships, students will increase their knowledge about poverty, its human and social costs, and ways they can act with and on behalf of the poor.
 Agencies represent many fields of interest including education, healthcare, legal services, housing, social and economic needs, and community–building efforts.

-Summer 2015 internships are available in Phillips County, Arkansas; Navajo Reservation, Arizona; Atlanta, Georgia; Boston, Massachusetts; Camden, New Jersey; Cleveland, Ohio; New York City; Chester, Pennsylvania; Austin, Texas; Lebanon, Lexington, and Richmond, Virginia; Washington D.C.; and Charleston and Fayetteville, West Virginia.
+Summer 2015 internships were available in Phillips County, Arkansas; Navajo Reservation, Arizona; Atlanta, Georgia; Boston, Massachusetts; Camden, New Jersey; Cleveland, Ohio; New York City; Chester, Pennsylvania; Austin, Texas; Lebanon, Lexington, and Richmond, Virginia; Washington D.C.; and Charleston and Fayetteville, West Virginia.